oxsecurity/megalinter/docs/descriptors/copypaste_jscpd.md

   --list                     show list of total supported formats --skipLocal                skip duplicates in local folders, just detect
                              cross folders duplications
+  --exitCode [number]        exit code to use when code duplications are
+                             detected
   -h, --help                 display help for command
 ```